ZacharyMasson/ActivityLogs_99/WEEK10.md

 * ![image](https://user-images.githubusercontent.com/91274079/159710098-429167d4-cd7b-4d0a-87ad-49bd70410772.png)

 # Geoserver: Beaunmont SHP files
-* for the purposes of just exploring I am going to convert the layers from BEaumonts rest/services to shapefiles.
+* For the purposes of just exploring I am going to convert the layers from BEaumonts rest/services to shapefiles.
 * This will NOT be done in the final solution/ collab proj
 * Open layers in map in AGOL, save it, open it in ArcGIS Pro then run this model (created single folder with all the .shp's)
 * ![image](https://user-images.githubusercontent.com/91274079/159710711-d98519b9-4a6c-4841-9bc9-442581ca02c8.png)
-* followed exact methods as above to 1) create a new workspace Beaumont, 2) create a new store TreeInv (directory of shapefiles), 3) publish
+* Followed exact methods as above to 1) create a new workspace Beaumont, 2) create a new store TreeInv (directory of shapefiles), 3) publish
 * There is a difference between PRO and Q...
 * Pro mis missing more than half of the trees (n = 3000, so maybe a limit was reached?), whils QGIS has the correct number (n = 7987).
 * ![image](https://user-images.githubusercontent.com/91274079/159711516-455f5139-897b-4ee8-8fce-fba11c055e6d.png)